-I promised a post on “grounding” the reader in my real estate post a few days ago.
-Let me explain further.
+If you want to know how to start a chapter, it’s important to consider “grounding” the reader.
+I touched on this concept briefly in my post on how to start a book, and now I want to delve deeper into chapter structure.
 The reader is someone who picks up a book to read a story and have an experience.
 Since you know your story much better than the reader, it is your job to curate them through the story, to transition them from scene to scene and moment to moment in such a way that they follow you and focus stays on the story…instead of on the transitions and work you’re doing to put it together.

 As soon as a reader gets confused or starts to see the man behind the Oz mask, if you will, meaning how you’ve put your story together or if something you’ve done isn’t working quite right, they get pulled out of the story.
 Novelist John Gardner is attributed to describing the act of reading as entering “the fictive dream.”
 Whatever takes you out of this dream — a strange transition, confusion, a glaring error, character inconsistency, implausible plot — is disruptive to the reader’s experience.

 A really common way to wake someone up from the fictive dream is to not ground the reader at the beginning of chapters or in times of transition from one scene/plot point to the next.
-This is why it’s so important to “ground” the reader in these moments.
-Whenever a reader reads the first page of a book, the first paragraph of a new chapter, or the transition between two beats, scenes, or moments, they want to know four things:
+This is why it’s so important to “ground” the reader when you’re looking at how to start a chapter.
+Whenever a reader reads the first page of a book, the first paragraph of a new chapter, or the transition between two beats, scenes, or moments, they want to know four things.

 - Who is involved in this story/chapter/scene?